 Bake on the center rack for 28 to 32 minutes or until tops are just golden.
 Gently remove to an elevated cooling rack and allow to cool completely before serving or storing.
 Enjoy!

-- The egg NEEDS to be room temperature to achieve the desired texture.
+- The egg must be at room temperature to achieve the desired texture.

 - Once you form the scones and slice, place the baking sheet in the freezer for 10 to 15 minutes before moving the individual scones around the baking sheet.
 This will help prevent them from breaking.